MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-facebook.md

    1. Select an **Existing custom audience** from the drop-down list or create a **New custom audience**.
 For more information, see [**Audiences in Facebook Ads Manager**](https://www.facebook.com/business/help/744354708981227?id=2469097953376494).

-1. Review the **Data privacy and compliance**.
-To confirm it, select **I agree**.
+1. Review the **Data privacy and compliance** and select **I agree**.

-1. Select **Save** to confirm this connection setup.
+1. Select **Save** to complete the connection.

 ## Configure an export

 You can configure this export if you have access to a connection of this type.
-[Learn about permissions needed to configure an export](export-destinations.md#set-up-a-new-export).
+For more information, see [Permissions needed to configure an export](export-destinations.md#set-up-a-new-export).

 1. Go to **Data** > **Exports**.

-1. To create a new export select **Add destination** in command bar.
+1. To create a new export, select **Add destination**.

-1. Open menu for **Connection for export** and pick a connection from section **Facebook Ads Manager**.
-If you don't see this section name, then there are no connections of this type available to you.
+1. In **Connection for export** choose a connection from the **Facebook Ads Manager** section.
+If you don't see this section name, there are no connections of this type available to you.

 1. In the **Choose your key identifier field**, select **Email**, **Name and address**, or **Phone** to send to Facebook Ads Manager.